Addy-1998/HLG_Scenario/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Then clone and sync — uv creates the virtual environment and installs
+Then clone and sync uv.
+This creates the virtual environment and installs
 everything (including the `elgss` package itself) from `pyproject.toml`:

 ```bash